haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 ### Edit stopwords for an existing locale {#config-edit-stopwords}
 To edit stopwords:

-1. Log in to your Magento server, or switch to the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html#magento-file-system-owner).
+1. Log in to your Magento server, or switch to the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html#magento-file-system-owner).
 2. Use a text editor to open a stopword file in the `<your Magento install dir>/vendor/magento/module-elasticsearch/etc/stopwords` directory.

 	`.csv` files use the naming convention `stopwords_<locale_code>.csv`.
 For example, the German stopword file is named `stopwords_de_DE.csv`.